 Twelve months after the sale date, the buyer has the right to foreclose on your property.
 The buyer also has the option to wait until the end of the certificate period, allow the interest to accumulate and foreclose at the end of the certificate period.
 Once a foreclosure has been requested, additional legal fees and/or costs may be added to the redemption amount of the lien.

-If foreclosure occurs, Ohio law allows the lien holder to use private attorneys or the County Prosecutor's Office to handle the foreclosure.
-The process is the same as that used for any foreclosure involving the failure to pay delinquent taxes.
+If foreclosure occurs, Ohio law allows the lien holder to use private attorneys or the Franklin County Prosecuting Attorney's Office to handle the foreclosure.
+The process is the same as that used for any foreclosure involving the failure to pay delinquent real-estate taxes.